robertDurst/robertdurst/README.md

-*Budding PL researcher in the 801.
+*Budding (it's a WIP ok ¯\_(ツ)_/¯) PL researcher in the 801.
 Software engineer @ [Spring Health](https://www.springhealth.com/) by day.
 Occasional herper ([lifer list](https://github.com/robertDurst/lifers_list)), frequent traveler, and even more frequent caffeine consumer.*

 ***

 ## Programming Languages

 While what I've learned from hacking around on programming languages comes up every now and then on the day-to-day at work, my exploration of programming languages is not yet my professional calling.
-However, as of late, I've started making a step in the right direction and have started some research with the University of Utah (moving to SLC summer 2023!).
+However, as of late, I've started making a step in the right direction and have started some research with the University of Utah.

 ### Cool Stuff I've Done thus Far